 Congrats and Hooray!

-The full press release is below, but I’m pulling out this very practical point here for emphasis:
+You can read the full press release below.
+I’m pulling out this very practical point here for emphasis.

 Methylphenidate Hydrochloride Extended-Release Tablets (generic Concerta) made by Mallinckrodt and Kudco